On this page

 - a summary of the treatment plan.

 Risk is dynamic, which means that your register must be updated at least quarterly but also when there is a significant change in your organisation’s internal and external context.
-All risks must show the dates they were registered and when they will be reviewed.
+All risks must show the dates they were registered and when they'll be reviewed.

 A risk register captures a complete picture of the organisation’s assessment of the risks emerging from its internal and external context—at a point in time—and what is being done to manage them.